 A well-planned potager, or kitchen garden, can be a beautiful and enticing way to incorporate more fresh fruits, vegetables and herbs into your diet.
-The following tips will help you plan a productive and practical potatger.
+The following tips will help you plan a productive and practical potager.

 1 – Pick the Perfect Spot